briggsprashar/sports_metric_analysis/Project.md

 3. The project demonstrated key performance based clinical observations.

-4. Women's sports metric based testing is a lot less than Men's sports metric based testing leading to gender-based equity gap.
-This discovery is supported with the larger sports performace based scholarly work and literature.
+4. Women's sports metric based testing is a lot less than Men's sprts metric based testing leading to gender-based equity gap.
+This discovery is supported with the larger sports performance based scholarly work and literature.

 [TOC](#table-of-contents)